xenris/docgen/docs/src/args.hpp.md

 ### std::vector<std::string> paths
 List of input files to generate documentation from.

+### bool deleteDocs
+Indicates if the output documents directory should be deleted before generating new documents.

+### std::string outputDir
+The directory to place the generated documents.<br>
+Defaults to "docs/".

 ### bool Args::parse(int argc, char\*\* argv)
 Reads the given arguments, sets appropriate member variables, and returns true if all arguments were valid.